stepan-a/covid-19/README.md

 <br /><br />

 # World: All Charts
-:bulb Get interactive graphes by clicking on "Show Graph".\
+:chart_with_upwards_trend: Get interactive graphes by clicking on "Show Graph".\
-:bulb: Add or remove items in the legend by cliking or double-clicking on items.\
+:bar_chart: Add or remove items in the legend by cliking or double-clicking on items.\
-:bulb: Zoom-in: draw a rectangle with your finger/mouse on the graph then release.\
+:mag_right: Zoom-in: draw a rectangle with your finger/mouse on the graph then release.\
-:bulb: Reinitalize: double tap/click on the graph.\
+:house: Reinitalize: double tap/click on the graph.\

 ## Confirmed cases of COVID-19
 <img align="left" width="30%" src="https://raw.githubusercontent.com/rozierguillaume/covid-19/master/images/charts/cases.png">